 POOL FILTER PRESSURE GAUGE TYPES

 Pool filter pressure gauges are typically a 0-60 psi gauge, with a 1/4" NPT threaded attachment.
-The threads can be on the bottom ( at 6 o'clock) of the gauge, used on top of DE, cartridge and side mount sand filters, or the threads can be on the back of the gauge (backmount) for use on sand filters with the valve on top.
+The threads can be on the bottom of the gauge (used on top of DE, cartridge and side mount sand filters), or the threads can be on the back of the gauge (backmount) for use on sand filters with the valve on top.
 A 0-30 psi gauge can also be used for pool filters.
-Jandy has a 1/8" pressure gauge that is used on their pool cleaner energy filters, but this won't fit pool filters, without a reducer bushing.
-Digital pressure gauges are available, but they are costly, 10x - 25x the cost of traditional analog pressure gauges.
-Oil-filled pressure gauges with a stainless steel body are more durable than regular gauges with plastic or powder coated steel cases, but not necessary.
+Jandy has a 1/8" pressure gauge that is used on their pool cleaner Energy Filters, but this won't fit pool filters without a reducer bushing.
+Digital pressure gauges are available, but they are costly.
+In fact, digital gauges can be 10-25 times the cost of traditional analog pressure gauges.
+Oil-filled pressure gauges with a stainless steel body are more durable than regular gauges with plastic or powder coated steel cases, but they're not necessary.